 McClarnon portrayed Hanzee Dent in the second season of the TV series Fargo, where his performance was met with critical acclaim.
 He appeared in the TV series Timeless as Native American U.S. Marshall Grant Johnson in the episode “The Murder of Jesse James”.

-Since 2012, McClarnon has portrayed the Cheyenne reservation Chief of Indian Tribal Police, Mathias, in Longmire, originally an A&E and later a Netflix television series.
+From 2012 to 2017, McClarnon portrayed Mathias, the Chief of Indian Tribal Police of the Cheyenne reservation, in Longmire, originally an A&E and later a Netflix television series.

 McClarnon has been sober since 2000.